Joanwambui/HANDSET-LEASING-BUSINESS-ASSESSMENT/README.md

 We will first calculate the percentage growth of the industry Average:
 ![](Images/Screenshot%20(270).png)

-Then we would calculate the Growth percentage for both Company A and Company B separately:
+Then we would calculate the Growth percentage and its market shares for both Company A and Company B separately:
 ![](Images/Screenshot%20(268).png)

 ![](Images/Screenshot%20(269).png)